chris-to-fer/chris-to-fer/Readme.md

+# Welcome on an early version of an about me page!
 ![me](./me-klein.jpg)

-this would be me ... if i would have chosen to become a painter
+this would be me ... if i would have chosen to become a painter.
+What I did instead:
-# Welcome on an early version of an about me page!

 I am starting a web development bootcamp right now!
 Contrary to coding I do have a glue about filmmaking and video stuff...

 What I will learn, hopefully: